The Science Behind Late Season Purple Soybean Stems

 CPN-1028

-Dark purple discoloration of soybean stems can sometimes be observed when scouting soybean fields close to full maturity (~R7 growth stage).
-The purpling can occur in patches or across the entire stem, and both the main stem and branches may be discolored (Figure 1).
-On lodged plants, the purpling is observed on portions of the plant that received direct sun while the underside of the stem remains green (Figure 2).
+Dark purple discoloration of soybean stems is sometimes observed near full maturity (~R7 growth stage).
+The purpling may appear in patches or cover the entire stem, and both the main stem and branches can be discolored (Figure 1).
+On lodged plants, the purpling typically occurs on surfaces exposed to direct sunlight, while the shaded underside of stems remains green (Figures 2 and 3).

 Figure 1.
 Soybean stem showing purple discoloration.